Efficient and Generalizable Speaker Diarization via Structured Pruning of Self-Supervised Models: Introduction

-The limitations of large pre-trained models have prompted growing interest in model compression techniques\cite{cheng2024survey} aimed at reducing resource consumption while preserving performance.
-Knowledge distillation is one widely used approach, in which a compact student model is trained to imitate the behavior of a larger teacher model.
-Prior studies have demonstrated that this technique can achieve promising results with different student architectures \cite{chang2022distilhubert, ashihara2022deep, gandhi2023distil}.
-Nonetheless, designing an effective student model typically relies on expertise and might lead to suboptimal results.
-In contrast, structured pruning \cite{louizos2018learning, wang2019structured, xia2022structured, xia2023sheared} automatically learns a compact architecture by removing the compact sets of redundant parameters, such as attention heads and intermediate dimensions of feed-forward networks, from the large pre-trained model.
-Unlike unstructured pruning, which removes individual weights and usually depends on support for sparse matrix operations \cite{sanh2020movement, huang2021sparse}, structured pruning maintains architectural regularity, making it more compatible with standard inference frameworks and capable of delivering real improvements in speed and memory efficiency.
-Moreover, regardless of whether structured or unstructured pruning is applied, incorporating a distillation objective during training has been shown to significantly improve the performance of the resulting compressed models \cite{sanh2020movement, lagunas2021block, xia2022structured}.
+The limitations of large pre-trained models have motivated growing interest in model compression techniques~\cite{cheng2024survey} aimed at reducing resource consumption while preserving performance.
+Two complementary approaches have been widely explored for this purpose. \textit{Knowledge distillation} trains a compact student to imitate a larger teacher~\cite{chang2022distilhubert, ashihara2022deep, gandhi2023distil}, while \textit{structured pruning}~\cite{louizos2018learning, wang2019structured, xia2022structured, xia2023sheared} automatically removes groups of redundant parameters—such as attention heads or intermediate dimensions of feed-forward networks—from large pre-trained models.
+Unlike unstructured pruning, which removes individual weights and typically depends on support for sparse matrix operations~\cite{sanh2020movement, huang2021sparse}, structured pruning preserves architectural regularity, making it more compatible with standard inference frameworks and capable of delivering real improvements in runtime and memory efficiency.
+Moreover, combining pruning with distillation objectives has been shown to further enhance the performance of compressed models~\cite{sanh2020movement, lagunas2021block, xia2022structured}.

-In the field of speech processing, research on model compression has primarily focused on SSL models evaluated through the SUPERB benchmark \cite{yang2021superb} or applied to speech recognition tasks.
-While these approaches have yielded promising results, many methods suffer from substantial performance degradation when applied at high pruning ratios.
-As for speaker diarization, systems are often required to process long-form conversational recordings with variable speaker counts, conversational dynamics, and diverse acoustic environments.
-These characteristics might increase the complexity of model compression and reduce the generalizability of compression methods developed for other speech tasks.
-As a result, achieving efficient compression for SSL-based diarization models at high pruning ratios, without compromising performance, remains a largely unresolved problem.